SAP-samples/teched2022-DA280/exercises/7_Delete_Version_Data/README.md

 ![Deletion 12](https://user-images.githubusercontent.com/112930664/196198889-625baaf4-4a10-4679-b71b-79e52a8466cb.png)

-Save the Data Action you just created using the name given in the beginning of these steps.
+Save the Data Action you just created using the name given in the beginning of these steps. **During testing, we rarely faced an issue saving the Data Action.
+If this occurs, please reload and repeat.**

 ## Summary